 Last year my hubby was diagnosed with slight hypertension.
-While it may not be serious (yet!), it’s still of great concern, so in addition to following the doctor’s orders (never try to self medicate with health foods – actual medical supervision is always a must), he started exercising more and eating a diet high in fiber and low in fat.
+While it may not be serious (yet!), it’s still of great concern, so in addition to following the doctor’s orders (never try to self medicate with health foods – actual medical supervision is always a must; you can find out more here), he started exercising more and eating a diet high in fiber and low in fat.
 I do my part by taking the kids to after-school activities to give him time to go running (health requires group effort so you need everyone to be on board) and by making lots of wholesome meals.
 My not-so-secret key ingredient?
 Chia seeds!
 They’re rich in Omega-3 fatty acids, meaning that the little miracles are heart-healthy, brain food that will give you gorgeous skin and boost metabolism.
 The gluten-free seeds are chock-full of antioxidants and minerals proven to reduce blood pressure (think calcium, phosphorus, magnesium, and manganese), as well as fiber to keep you regular.

 More and more we’re seeing chia seeds in prepared foods and drinks like the kombucha sold at Whole Foods.
 I don’t know about you, but fermented yeast and bacteria that tastes like old socks and vinegar is not something I can stomach – especially at those crazy prices!
 It’s much easier to work the seeds into recipes you enjoy, and you don’t need a chia pet to do it (yep, it’s the same chia).
 They’re tasteless yet filling, so you can add these to virtually anything or just eat them whole.
 I always keep “chia seed gel” (they look like tapioca when soaked) in a Mason jar to put in drinks.
 Since blending the seeds in a smoothie makes the consistency too thick, I just stir in this gel after my smoothies are made.
 Read up on more recipes and other health benefits in Doctor Wayne Coats’ book Chia: The Complete Guide to the Ultimate Superfood (on Amazon for $10.44), then check out some of my favorites below or share some of your own!